makskorobogat/Project-Work-2022/README.md

 For example: "pip install sklearn"

-If there are any problems or bugs, please contact us
+If there are any problems or bugs, please contact me, because I think I am the only one person who can be contacted about this project